rshipp/geodigger/onepage.md

 be skewed due to the missing data.
 The GeoDigger log accounts for this problem by allowing child classes to write date and timestamped messages to a central log file whenever something of importance occurs in the process of reading from the API.
-Timestamps are added automatically, so child classes only need to call the logging method as `log("message")`.
+Time stamps are added automatically, so child classes only need to call the logging method as `log("message")`.

 ## Usage